infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 Configure name resolution for iPhone and macOS clients:

-- iPhone: open the WireGuard app, edit the tunnel, and set `DNS Servers` to `10.0.0.1` (this is the only practical option on iPhone).
+- iPhone: Open the WireGuard app, edit the tunnel, and set `DNS Servers` to `10.0.0.1` (this is the only practical option on iPhone).
-- macOS: prefer `/etc/hosts` entries for the VPN-only hostnames instead of tunnel DNS.
-You can also set `DNS = 10.0.0.1` in the wireguard config, however note that every lookup adds an extra hop to the VPS DNS resolver and introduces a dependency on `10.0.0.1` availability
+- macOS: Prefer `/etc/hosts` entries for VPN-only hostnames instead of tunnel DNS.
+You can also set `DNS = 10.0.0.1` in the WireGuard config, but every lookup adds an extra hop to the VPS DNS resolver and introduces a dependency on `10.0.0.1` being available.

 On macOS: